Just Traveling Thru

 Posing with the statues; If you saw the "Amazing Race" (April 27, 2017) several years ago, Castello di Vezio is the place in Varenna where all the teams had a competition.

-The Castle is located on a hill behind our hotel, in fact the walking path to go up the hill is adjacent to the hotel.
+The Castle is located on a hill (1.1 miles) behind our hotel, in fact the walking path (the Scabium Trail) to go up to the Castello is adjacent to the hotel.
 Bellagio is on the right side of image # 2 (right) and Fiumelatte is on the left, approximately 6 kilometers from Varenna.

 Steep Cobblestone Access Path

-This trail was very steep, and it was very hot that day!
-There is another path, called the "Scabium" which is described as "gentler" but since this path was adjacent to our hotel, we decided that it was going to be our route - however - we became convinced that this trail was really meant for goats or donkeys!
+The Scabium trail was very steep, and it was very hot that day!
+We quickly became convinced that this trail was really meant for goats or donkeys!

-Halfway up this path, was a spring fed water "shed" and that water was ice cold.
+Halfway up the trail, was a spring fed water "shed" and that water was ice cold.
 We weren't sure about drinking it, because the building (shed?) it was in looked ancient, but the water was very clear.

 View from Ferry Boat